 Board of Directors

 As outlined in the Organizational Regulations (Article 2.8), the Board of Directors takes decisions on the following matters:

-- The determination of the compensation for the members of the Board of Directors in accordance with the Articles of Association, subject to approval of the compensation of the Board by the Shareholders’ Meeting pursuant to the Articles of Association;
+The determination of the remuneration for the members of the Board of Directors in accordance with the Articles of Association, subject to approval of the compensation of the Board of Directors by the Shareholders’ Meeting pursuant to the Articles of Association;